How to Speak Formal English: Just Swap These Polite Words for Ones You Already Know!

 In fact, much of formal English relies on simply substituting a common, colloquial word for a more formal one.

 Knowing the right words for the right situation is a skill that every confident speaker has mastered.
 You can do the same by gradually expanding your formal vocabulary.

 Below, we’ll show you some formal alternatives to common informal words you may already use regularly.
 Then we’ll show you formal alternatives to other types of English words in both spoken and written English.

-To truly master the difference between informal and formal English, practice with real English videos on FluentU.
+To truly master the difference between informal and formal English, you can practice with real English videos on FluentU.

-For example, compare the casual English in this joke song to the structured, polite language in this news report about (very!) young entrepreneurs.
+For example, you can compare the casual English in a joke video to the structured, polite language in a news report.

-Better yet, you never have to worry about missing a word.
-Every FluentU video comes with interactive captions, flashcards, fun quizzes, vocabulary lists and more so you actively improve your English while you watch.
-Take this immersive practice anywhere on the iOS or Android apps.
+Every FluentU video comes with interactive captions, flashcards, personalized quizzes, vocabulary lists and more so you can improve your English while you watch.
+You can also take this immersive practice anywhere on the iOS or Android apps.

 1. Remember These Formal Alternatives to Common Informal Words

 These are just some of the most common formal/informal word pairings you can consider.
 For a longer list, you can check out the helpful charts on engVid as well as this free PDF guide that even comes with some practice exercises.